 Frankly, we are very curious how the BOJ will deal with this situation.
-The central bank has not raised rates since 2016 and they remain in negative territory at -0.10%.
-There is also some speculation in the markets about JPY foreign exchange intervention.
-Central banks usually resort to interventions when conventional stimulus processes do not work to get the economy moving.
+The central bank hasn't raised rates since 2016 and so they remain in negative territory at -0.10 %.
+There is also some speculation in the markets about a JPY FX intervention.
+Central banks usually resort to intervention when conventional stimulus processes do not work to get the economy moving.

 Our view is that the BOJ is very conservative in terms of moving rates.
-The JPY is considered to be the so-called "JPY" thanks to the BOJ's monetary policy. a safe haven in times of crisis.
+The JPY is considered a so-called safe haven in times of crisis due to the BOJ's monetary policy.
 Which we also saw at the beginning of the Russian invasion of Ukraine.
-We think that excessive rate hikes to boost the economy would slightly damage this JPY prestige.
+We think that excessive rate hikes to boost the economy would slightly damage this prestige of the JPY.

-On Wednesday, we could also observe the current quarterly GDP numbers in the USA, which did not turn out to be very good (current: - 1.4% / previous: 6.9%).
+On Wednesday, we could also see the actual quarterly GDP numbers in the US, which were not very good (current: - 1.4 % / previous: 6.9 %).

 The euro area also brought interesting data at the end of the week:

 - CPI (annual) - current: 7.5 % / previous: 7.4 %